 The juniper berry, in addition to being a popular spice, has long been used in many cultures for its medicinal properties.
 It's an effective diuretic and is believed to help soothe symptoms of arthritis.
 Juniper berries have been used both as an appetite stimulant and an appetite suppressant, depending on the culture.

-Some Native American tribes have even used juniper berries as a contraceptive.
-But juniper berries are not recommended for pregnant women since it's believed they may cause uterine contractions.
+Some Indigenous tribes have even used juniper berries as a contraceptive.
+But juniper berries are not recommended for use by pregnant people since it's believed they may cause uterine contractions.

 Juniper berries aren't actually berries; they're the tiny cones of the juniper bush (a relative of the popular landscaping shrub).
 Most juniper berries used in recipes come from the species Juniperus communis, a plant that grows in northern climates.